ddc/ddcUtils/README.md

         ```

 + LIST_FILES
-    + List all files in the given directory and returns them in a list
+    + List all files in the given directory and returns them in a list sorted by modification time
         ```
         @staticmethod
         list_files(directory: str, starts_with: str = None, ends_with: str = None) -> list